 A Study published in January 2010, in Nature showed that astrocytes, which comprise 90% of all human brain cells, are indeed involved in the electrical process that constitute thinking.
 The astrocyte needs to give a burst of electricity during the process, and thus is intimately related with neurons and the creation of cognition, contrary to 60 years of prior wisdom.

 Not until the glial system further studies will we know enough about the chemical cascade following traumatic brain injury to prevent it.
 Current animal studies have shown great promise as an anti-oxidative neuro-protective medicine for the compound edaravone (Wang GH, et al., 2011) which has been shown to inhibit oxidative stress and inflammatory response as well as reducing glial activation.
-Another compound, known as pre-implantation factor (PIF) has been shown to greatly reduce the damaging effects of ROS and confers neuro-protection to the nervous system while promoting neuro-regeneration.
 These compounds will not be available, unfortunately, for several years.